deanlorenz/arise-predictions/ui/docs/how_to_use_the_ui.md

 2. Click **Add Filters**.
 3. Select **Tokens Per Second**.
 4. Use the slider to focus on values near 5000 tokens per second.

+> Note: More elaborate example and explanation of what happens under the hood can be found [here](../../doc/example.md)

 ---